ntua-unit-of-control-and-informatics/PFAS_PBK_models/README.md

 ## Folder Contents
 *  Bernstein et al.2021 --> This folder transfers the PFOA, PFOS, PFHxS, PFNA and PFDA PBK code presented in Bernstein et al. (2021) to R code in an appropriate format, so that it can be readily exposed as a web service on Jaqpot.
 ## Necessary R packages
-* `deSolve"  --> A library containing functions for solving ODE systems
+* `deSolve`  --> A library containing functions for solving ODE systems
 * `jaqpotr` --> A library containing functions for uploading models on the Jaqpot server.
 Installation instructions can be found in https://www.jaqpot.org/docs/r

 ## References